TrinadhKatlagunta/Cardiovascular_Disease_and_Hypertension_Early_Stage_Detection/README.md

 # Cardiovascular Disease and Hypertension Early Stage Detection

-This repository contains two machine learning pipelines for predicting **Cardiovascular Disease (CVD)** and **Hypertension** at an early stage using multiple machine learning and deep learning models.
-The final selected models are **Decision Tree Classifiers (DTC)** for both pipelines, based on their performance and simplicity for deployment.
-Both models achieved around **99% accuracy** on validation datasets.
+This repository contains two machine learning pipelines for predicting Cardiovascular Disease (CVD) and Hypertension at an early stage using multiple machine learning and deep learning models.
+The final selected models are Support Vector Classifier (SVC) for CVD prediction and Decision Tree Classifier (DTC) for Hypertension stage prediction, based on their performance and simplicity for deployment.
+The models achieved approximately 90% and 99% accuracy on their respective validation datasets.

 ## 🌐 Live Demo